Board Bio Details

 Beth Drozda (HS’84, U’87)

-Beth Drozda, in her first term of service, is new to the Board in 2016.
+Beth Drozda, in her first term of service, has served on the Board of Regents since 2016.
 She is a Senior Human Resources Consultant with Access Communications, and has worked in the HR field for thirteen years.
 As a senior HR Generalist, a large part of her role is in employee development, through performance reviews, training and development, and encouraging ongoing personal and professional development.

 Beth is an alumna of both Luther College High School (HS’84) and Luther College at the University of Regina (U’87).
 She is also the proud parent of a LCHS 2011 graduate.